dgc-cgn/CAS-Digital-Trade-Documentation/scheme/objects/obj-verifiable-identifier.md

 * A **verifiable identitifier (VID)** is an address or identifier that is verifiably bound to at least one set of cryptographic keys that are discoverable via an **associated disovery protocol**

 ## Object of Conformity Criteria

+* A VID must have the following characteristics:

 1. A VID must be resolvable securely to obtain the current public key(s) needed to verify that the VID owner controls the VID.
 2. A VID must be resolvable securely to obtain the current network endpoint(s) for establishing a ToIP connection with the entity identified by the VID.